 Among the numerous exciting monuments of the past one of the most interesting and mysterious ones is Son Bhandar Caves – two rock-cut caves located close together at the southern foot of Vaibhar Hill.

 Both caves seem to be hollowed in the cliff in the 3rd – 4th century AD – at least inscription inside the western cave, between the door and window tells that it was done by the Great Saint of Jains – Muni Vairadevi for Jain ascetics in this time.
 Both caves were made approximately at the same time.

-There are many more brief inscriptions inside and outside the caves from the late 5th – early 6th century, most likely left by different piligrims.
+There are many more brief inscriptions inside and outside the caves from the late 5th – early 6th century, most likely left by different pilgrims.

 Ancient enigma of the western cave

-Walls, doorjambs and front wall contains numerous epigraphs.
-Small image of standing Vishnu is etched on the left side of doorway – this possibly testifies that caves were taken over for Hindu worship.
+Walls, doorjambs and front wall contain numerous epigraphs.
+A small image of standing Vishnu is etched on the left side of doorway – this possibly testifies that caves were taken over for Hindu worship.